kobotoolbox/docs/source/pulling_data_into_powerbi.md

     ![image](/images/pulling_data_into_powerbi/edit_credentials.jpg)

-4. Under the **Basic** tab, enter your KoBo username and password then click connect
+4. Under the **Basic** tab, enter your Kobo username and password then click connect

     ![image](/images/pulling_data_into_powerbi/login.jpg)

-5. A table should load showing you all available forms which you have **enabled data sharing in your KoBoToolbox account** in addition to the languages (labels) you have designed them in.
+5. A table should load showing you all available forms which you have **enabled data sharing in your KoboToolbox account** in addition to the languages (labels) you have designed them in.
 To connect to any of your forms’ data, copy the CSV link found under the CSV column.

     ![image](/images/pulling_data_into_powerbi/csv.jpg)